NL-BioImaging/omero-deployment-kit/Readme.md

 >also see `ssl/README.md` for more information

-# Requesting ccess and contributing your Institution's Configuration
+# Requesting access and contributing your Institution's Configuration
 Request write access to the repo via [GitHub Issues](https://github.com/NL-BioImaging/omero-deployment-kit/issues) or [Discussions](https://github.com/orgs/NL-BioImaging/discussions).
 Other institutions will then be able to use your configuration as a starting point.
 This collaborative approach helps the entire OMERO community benefit from shared expertise while providing you with a maintainable deployment that stays current with upstream OME releases.
 If you would like to use the playbook without requesting write access, feel free to fork, but keep in mind that doing so fragments this effort somewhat.
 If your new repo is private, you can use the following task in your base role and add your server's public key as a deploy key to your repo.

 ```yaml